UA-Carpentries-Workshops/KEYS2021-Training/index.md

 # https://carpentries.github.io/workshop-template/customization/index.html
 venue: "University of Arizona"        # brief name of the institution that hosts the workshop without address (e.g., "Euphoric State University")
 address: "online"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria"), videoconferencing URL, or 'online'
-country: "us"      # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1#Current_codes) for the institution that hosts the workshop
+country: "us"      # lowercase two-letter ISO country such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1#Current_codes) for the institution that hosts the workshop
 language: "en"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for the
 latitude: "32.231901"        # decimal latitude of workshop venue (use https://www.latlong.net/)
 longitude: "110.9495000"       # decimal longitude of the workshop venue (use https://www.latlong.net)